codenamewei/technical-posts/fastapi/event_handling/part1_lifespan_event_handling_with_redis/readme.md

-## Part 1: Managing Lifespan Events in FastAPI with Redis Example
+## Managing Lifespan Events in FastAPI with Redis Example

 ### Install dependencies
 ```